-For example, this from the Cast Member Handbook: “The Disney Look is a classic look that is clean, natural, polished and professional, and avoids “cutting edge” trends or extreme styles.
+For example, from the Cast Member Handbook: “The Disney Look is a classic look that is clean, natural, polished and professional, and avoids “cutting edge” trends or extreme styles.
 It is designed with our costumed and non-costumed Cast Members in mind.”

-Successfully completing the Disney College Program could assist a student in obtaining a future professional internship with Disney or one of its many subsidiary companies, so it’s worth looking into.
+Completing the Disney College Program could assist a student in obtaining a future professional internship with Disney or one of its many subsidiary companies, so it’s worth looking into.

 That’s a pretty great philosophy for both work — and life.